microsoft/BotFramework-Composer/README.md

 This command build the Composer app.
 The build process can take few minutes.

 ```
-yarn start
+yarn startall
 ```
-This command runs the Composer app.
+This command starts the Composer authoring application and the CSharp Bot runtime.

  To use Composer, open a browser and navigate to http://localhost:3000